adamjuhasz/documentation/my-first-bot.md

 What's a bot good for if no one can talk to it.
 Let's deploy our first bot.
 Click on the **platforms** tab.
 Click the floating action button to add a new platform.
 Select Facebook as the platform.
 Open a new tab and go to [developers.facebook.com](https://developers.facebook.com) and create a new bot.

 ---
-# Add some jazz
+# Add a new user greeting
-Next lets do some test driven development and test some new functionality.
+Next lets do some test driven development (TDD) and add a greeting for .
 We'll add a greeting so that a new user knows what to do when they interact with the bot.

 ### Add a test
 Click on **main.js** in the tests directory to open it.
 Test for a greeting by adding the following test without changing the other test